10sr/emacs-lisp/README.md

 # emacs lisp
-* elisp i wrote.
+elisp i wrote.

-* currently these libraries do not follow conventions.
+currently these libraries do not follow conventions.

-## smallgit-mode.el

 ## dirdired.el